rob-lopez-v/tech-challenge/my-app/README.md

 After launching the project, you can interact with the Single Page Application, which includes features secured by Auth0 authentication.
 It implements the following:

  - Signup/login with email/password and also with Google.
- - Implements Account Linkin to prevent duplicate accounts.
+ - Implements Account Linking to prevent duplicate accounts.
  - Displays an error if a user tries to login with an account where the email address remains unverified.
  - Customises the NEw Universal Login by adding a Cruise ship logo, Cruise ship background and customised title & description.